fachwerk-dev/create-fachwerk/slides2/slides.md

 }
 ```

-Here is how to use it in slide metadata:
+Here is how to use it in frontmatter:

 ```
 ---